-For women with type 1 diabetes without any other medical or pregnancy complications, aim for 30 minutes of moderate physical activity on most days of the week.
+For women with type 2 diabetes without any other medical or pregnancy complications, aim for 30 minutes of moderate physical activity on most days of the week.
 This can also be broken up into shorter periods of at least 10 minutes, three times a day.
 'Moderate physical activity' means that while being active you will have a slight but noticeable increase in breathing and heart rate (but you should still be able to hold a conversation).

-Moderate activities could include swimming, brisk walking, aqua fitness classes, stationary cycling, prenatal exercise classes or light to moderate resistance exercise.
+Moderate activities could include swimming, brisk walking, agua fitness classes, stationary cycling, prenatal exercise classes or light to moderate resistance exercise.

 Pelvic floor exercises during pregnancy can help with recovery after your baby is born.
-As your pregnancy progresses, you may find that some activities are more suitable than others.
+As your pregnancy progresses, you may find that some activities are more suitable than others

 Monitoring your daily activity by keeping an exercise diary or using a device such as an activity tracker can also encourage you to be active.
 To exercise safely remember to:

-- " check your blood glucose levels before, during (if needed) and after exercise - " always have treatment available for hypos and check that your blood alucose levels are not low before you start exercising - " include a 5-10 minute warm up and cool down - " drink plenty of water during and after physical activity - " wear loose, light clothing to avoid overheating - " avoid exercise when you are hungry, unwell, have high blood glucose levels, ketones in your blood or urine, or a high temperature.

-When exercising during pregnancy, STOP and seek medical advice if you experience chest pain, dizziness, back or pelvic pain, calf pain or sudden swelling of ankles, hands or face, contractions or vaginal bleeding or a decrease in fetal movements.
+- " check your blood glucose levels before, during (if needed) and after exercise - " if you are taking insulin, have treatment available for low blood glucose levels (also known as hypoglycaemia or a hypo) - " check that your blood glucose levels are not low before you start exercising - include a 5-10 minute warm up and cool down - drink plenty of water during and after physical activity - wear loose, light clothing to avoid overheating - " avoid exercise when you are hungry, unwell, have high blood glucose levels or a high temperature - " when exercising during pregnancy, STOP and seek medical advice if you experience chest pain, dizziness, back or pelvic pain, calf pain or sudden swelling of ankles, hands or face, contractions or vaginal bleeding or a decrease in fetal movements.